sun-yitao/GrabAIChallenge/README.md

   --csv-headings

-  Heading of image filepath and label columns in csv
+  Heading of image filepath and label columns in csv.
+Ignored if --csv-labels-path=folder.

   --dd, --data-dir

-  Directory to images to run evaluation/ prediction
+  Directory to images to run evaluation/ prediction.
+If --csv-labels-path=folder, directory should contain folders of images named by class name

   --cp, --ckpt-path

-  Path to saved model checkpoint (default: ./checkpoints/model.pth)
+  Path to saved model checkpoint (default: ./checkpoints/034.ckpt)

   --od, --output-dir

-  Saving directory of extracted class probabilities csv file
+  Saving directory of extracted class probabilities csv file (default: ./output)

 ### Run Training